lucidrains/contrastive-rl/README.md

 This is important not because of contrastive learning, but because it happens to be a special case where the RL and SSL algorithm is one.
 It reveals how "traditional" RL is unable to build up representations alone.

+*Update: Finally seeing it, at about 3-4k steps*

 ## install

 ```shell